Frequently Asked Questions

 ): Create a file named.env

-in the root of your project.
-This file will hold your sensitive Plivo credentials and your Plivo phone number.
-Never commit this file to version control.# .env PLIVO_AUTH_ID=YOUR_PLIVO_AUTH_ID PLIVO_AUTH_TOKEN=YOUR_PLIVO_AUTH_TOKEN PLIVO_SENDER_NUMBER=YOUR_MMS_ENABLED_PLIVO_NUMBER
+in your project root.
+This file holds your sensitive Plivo credentials and phone number.
+Never commit this file to version control.YOUR_PLIVO_AUTH_ID

 andYOUR_PLIVO_AUTH_TOKEN